Morgan Corinthos

 Morgan Corinthos is a fictional character from the original ABC Daytime soap opera, General Hospital, last portrayed by Bryan Craig.
 Morgan is the first biological child of Sonny and Carly Corinthos.

 The character was created under head writers, Robert Guza, Jr. and Charles Pratt, Jr. and introduced by executive producer Jill Farren Phelps, as a newborn on October 24, 2003.
 In 2009, the character is SORASed (rapidly aged) and the role was recast with actor Aaron Refvem in 2009, and later Aaron Sanders in 2010.
 The character is written out of the series in the summer of 2011 by head writer, Garin Wolf, and sent off to military school.
 Craig's Morgan is introduced in 2013 under head writer Ron Carlivati and executive producer, Frank Valentini, SORASed again.
-Craig left the soap in October 2016 and made a one-off appearance in January 2018.
+Craig left the soap in October 2016, and made a one-off appearances in January 2018 and August 2024, respectively.

 Craig's performance has been met with critical acclaim, winning him the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series in 2016 and 2017.